Advanced Police Studies

 - Students are required to uphold and promote the ethical standards of the program and the profession

-- Students are responsible to protect the integrity of the Advanced Police Studies program and the college community as a whole by identifying students who are dishonest and/or violate the standards
+- Students are responsible to protect the integrity of the Advanced Police Studies program and the college community as a whole by encouraging and supporting one another to be honest and consistent and, if dishonesty is discovered, reporting it to the relevant party

 - Students are expected to seek clarification from faculty or administration when unsure of any of these standards

-Sanctions under the Student Code of Conduct, up to and including expulsion will occur for violators of professional conduct.
+Sanctions under the Student Rights and Responsibilities Policy, up to and including expulsion will occur for violations of program policies and College policies and procedures.
 Examples for which Conestoga College students have received sanctions:

 - Students were found to be using forged parking passes.
 This is theft of services.

-As an APS student, please note that all expectations referred to above and found in the Conestoga Student Guide apply equally to practicum experiences.
+As an APS student, please note that all expectations referred to above and found in the Conestoga Student Guide apply equally to placement experiences.

 Standards of Conduct